opentrustlabs/opentrust-identity/README.md

 __However__, there are a number of security events which this IAM tool emits and which the framework does NOT yet support.
 These include viewing secret values or logging in using a duress password, both of which might trigger external actions.
-For that reason, this tool does support the "Shared Signals" framework.
+For that reason, this tool does NOT support the "Shared Signals" framework.
 If future work on the "Shared Signals" framework includes greater customization of security events, then this decision will be revisited.

 This tool has a simple implementation of the security event handler which you can use if you are developing on localhost.